Klopp gives Thiago and Matip injury updates ahead of Champions League clash with Atalanta | Goal.com

 Matip is among the cover options to have been forced onto the treatment table, along with makeshift defender Fabinho.
 Jurgen Klopp has had to get creative as a result, with Nat Phillips making his Premier League debut in the 2-1 victory over West Ham.

-It could be that the 23-year-old drops straight back out for the midweek Champions League action, with Matip coming back into contention for the meeting with Atalanta on Tuesday.
+The 23-year-old will drop straight back out for the midweek Champions League action as he is not registered in the squad, with Matip coming back into contention for the meeting with Atalanta on Tuesday.

 Naby Keita could also figure in that contest, having shaken off a knock of his own, but playmaker Thiago may be forced to miss out as Liverpool seek to avoid taking any unnecessary risks.